History of the automobile: Brass/Edwardian era

 Between 1907 and 1912 in the United States, the high-wheel motor buggy (resembling the horse buggy of before 1900) was in its heyday, with over 75 makers including Holsman (Chicago), IHC (Chicago), and Sears (which sold via catalog); the high-wheeler would be killed by the Model T. In 1912, Hupp (in the US, supplied by Hale & Irwin) and BSA (in the UK) pioneered the use of all-steel bodies, joined in 1914 by Dodge (who produced Model T bodies).
 While it would be another two decades before all-steel bodies would be standard, the change would mean improved supplies of superior-quality wood for furniture makers.

 The 1908 New York to Paris Race was the world's first circumnavigation by automobile.
 German, French, Italian, and American teams began in New York City on 12 February 1908, with three competitors ultimately reaching Paris.
-The US-built Thomas Flyer with George Schuster (driver) won the race covering 22000 mi in 169 days.
+The US-built Thomas Flyer with George Schuster won the race covering 22000 mi in 169 days.
 Also in 1908, the first South American automobile was built in Peru, the Grieve.
 In 1909, Rambler became the first car company to equip its cars with a spare tire that was mounted on a fifth wheel.

+In the early 20th century, automobiles started to replace horse-drawn carts and carriages as a means of personal transportation in the Western world, but this development was also met with skepticism and resistance.
+The resistance had economic roots, as the industry built around donkeys, horses, horse feed, and the manufacturing and maintenance of carriages collapsed with the advent of the motorized automobile.
+However, the presence of the automobile also sparked social conflicts: Early car owners dominated the roads with their loud and fast vehicles, they were perceived as arrogant and aggressive by pedestrians.
+Automobiles kicked up massive clouds of dust on unpaved dirt and gravel roads, hindering pedestrians, and their loud noise frightened horses and livestock.
+Resistance against the car was further fueled by the numerous accidents involving automobiles and pedestrians, with a high number of pedestrian fatalities.
+Legislators addressed these conflicts by passing numerous laws, which varied internationally, that restricted the use of cars, imposed speed limits and mandated vehicle registrations and licensing for drivers, among other things.
+Examples include the Motor Car Act 1903 in the United Kingdom and the Act Regulating the Speed of Motor Vehicles (1901) in Connecticut, which was the first speed limit law in the United States.
+In some places, cars were banned completely, such as the Canadian province of Prince Edward Island, where driving cars was prohibited from 1908 to 1919 (Prince Edward Island automobile ban), or the Swiss canton of Grisons, where a ban was in place from 1900 to 1925 (Grisons automobile ban).